 - 18. The Common Lot contains an existing network of recreational trails.
-The project site and approximately 3 miles of existing trails are currently used by the public by private agreement and include a short section used as part of the Jack Ribbit Trail.
+The open space area and approximately 3 miles of existing trails are open to the public by private agreement and include a short section used as part of the Jack Ribbit Trail.
 Some portions of the existing trail network will be relocated to avoid crossing individual subdivision lots. - 19.
 An approximately half-mile section of The Jack Rabbit Trail is also located on Lot 42 and includes an existing crossing over Outlet Brook.
-The Jack Rabbit (Ski) Trail is a 25-mile marked route between Saranac Lake, Lake Placid, and Keene on an inter-connected network of state Forest Preserve lands, North Elba Parks District lands, and privately-owned parcels.
+The Jack Rabbit (Ski) Trail is a 25-mile marked route between Saranac Lake, Lake Placid, and Keene on an interconnected network of state Forest Preserve lands, North Elba Parks District lands, and privately-owned parcels.